-In general, applicants for the Fundamentals of Engineering (FE) Exam or the Principles and Practice of Engineering (PE) Exam must hold an EAC-ABET-accredited engineering degree or its equivalent.
-Those attending but not yet graduated from an EAC-ABET-accredited engineering program may apply to sit early for the FE Exam when the requirements in MN Rule 1800.2500 Subp.
+In general, applicants for the Fundamentals of Engineering (FE) Exam or the Principles and Practice of Engineering (PE) Exam must hold an EAC-ABET accredited engineering degree or its equivalent.
+Those attending but not yet graduated from an EAC-ABET accredited engineering program may sit early for the FE Exam when the requirements in MN Rule 1800.2500 Subp.
 2 are met.

 Find an EAC-ABET-Accredited Degree Program

-If your degree is a) not EAC-ABET accredited or b) from a foreign engineering program not recognized under the Washington Accord, you will need to have your education evaluated.
+If your degree is not EAC-ABET accredited, you will need to have your education evaluated.
 You must use one of the two evaluation companies listed below.
 Request a Subject Analysis Evaluation.
 This evaluation type is required; other evaluation types will not be accepted.
 The original evaluation report must be sent directly from the evaluation service to the Minnesota Board, either by US mail or electronically.

 Foreign or US transcripts:

 NCEES Credentials Evaluation

 For details on the education requirements, see MN Rule 1800.2500.

 In most instances, applicants must first pass the FE Exam and then the PE Exam in order to be considered for licensure (although the FE Exam can be waived under certain conditions—see MN Rule 1800.2800).
 Both exams are administered by the National Council of Examiners for Engineering and Surveying (NCEES).

 Fundamentals of ENGINEERING Exam

 To determine how to sit for the FE, read the education description below that matches your situation.
 (If you have not already read the Education Overview section above, please do so first.)